Literary-Insights/blog/src/content/blog/What Would the Great Economists Do_ - Linda Yueh.txt-1.md

 ---
-title: DEEP SUMMARY - What Would the Great Economists Do_ - Linda Yueh
+title: What Would the Great Economists Do_ - Linda Yueh
-slug: deep-summary-what-would-the-great-economists-do_-linda-yueh
+slug: what-would-the-great-economists-do_-linda-yueh
 tags:
   - book-summary
 excerpt: ""